learninglab-dev/the-resources/data/resources/projects/gened1042/garageband.md

 ### Recording directly into GarageBand

-* If you would like to record directly into GarageBand, simply click on the red, circular, record button at the top of the screen, and begin talking!
+* If you would like to record directly into GarageBand, simply click on the red, circular "Record" button at the top of the screen, and begin speaking!
   * NOTE: You may need to adjust your input settings to produce an audio signal.
 To customize these settings, click on the following and adjust your settings to suit your setup:
     * GarageBand
     * Preferences